yuuki0xff/i3-wm-config/README.md

 Uses xterm as the terminal.

-I would recommend just copying parts of my config (as certain parts, such as the start up config, may be irrelevent to you).
+I would recommend just copying parts of my config (as certain parts, such as the start up config, may be irrelevant to you).
 However my workspace_controller.py script is universal.

 # Keybindings